ckgardner25/curriculum/Lab_Equipment/Function_Generator/README.md

 <img width="200" height="250" alt="UI of oscilloscope" src="Images/banana.jpg" />
 </p>

 Then attach your probe to the appropriate test point.
-Please ask a instructor on where to place, wrong placement can cause fires or cause capacitors to explode.
+Incorrect connections can damage equipment and, in some cases, cause components such as capacitors to fail violently.
+If you are unsure where to connect the probe, ask your instructor.

 <img width="350" height="350" alt="Probe" src="Images/probe.jpg" />

-Then select the waveform and cofiguration you'd like on the channel you are using (Channels 1 or 2).
+Then select the waveform and cofiguration you'd like on the channel (port connecting to the genreator) you are using (Channels 1 or 2).

 ## Sources
 - https://en.wikipedia.org/wiki/Function_generator (reference)